Preparing for Your Arrival

 Owings Mills, MD 21117

 The list of books you will need for the school year will be released over the summer through your divisional office.
-You can stay updated on summer work, book requirements and general information around the start of school by visiting the Upper School Back to School page or Middle School Back to School page.
+You can stay updated on summer work, book requirements and general information around the start of school by visiting the Summer page for your division; you'll receive more information closer to the summer!
+Please be sure you are checking your email for updates from GFS.

 What to Bring